linkeddatacenter/autocomplete/README.md

-The *demo* knoledge base is populated starting from a [Knowledge Exchange Engine Schema (KEES) file](pub/kees.ttl).
+The *demo* knoledge base is populated starting from a Knowledge Exchange Engine Schema (KEES) file (find it in pub/kees.ttl).
 This file is the core of the project.
-For more information about how to populate a knowledge base, please refer to [LinkedData.Center Knowledge base configuration handbook](http://sites.linkeddata.center/help/devop/kees-profile).
+For more information about how to populate a knowledge base, please refer to [LinkedData.Center Knowledge base configuration handbook](http://linkeddata.center/help/devop/kees-profile).

 ## Test in a local environment using Vagrant (suggested)